rhansson/geotuple/docs/pages/api.md

 ```

 ```
-# Data for themes "z" and "inc_percap"
+# Data for themes "z" and "inc_percap" near location
 # Replace YOUR_API_KEY
 # "dist" is the distance to the database point (returned) closest to the specified location
 curl http://geotuple.com/ocpu/user/rolandhhansson/library/geotuple/R/api_getpoint/json \